 Around 250 mg or less Creatinol-O-Phospate and Agmatine Sulfate (each)

-This sets the stage for Agmatine Sulfate to be underdosed by 50%, at best.
-The ideal Agmatine Sulfate dose is 750 mg.
+This sets the stage for Agmatine Sulfate to be under dosed by 50%, at best.
+The ideal Agmatine Sulfate dose is 750 mg (1).

 Neuromorph-Neuro Energized Stimulant Complex [1,870 mg]

-Glucocorticolactone is a useful stimulant with little research available on it.
-Apparently, this compound is a derivative of glucose metabolism.
+Glucuronolactone is a useful stimulant with little research available on it.
+Apparently, this compound is a derivative of glucose metabolism (3).
 You can find it in quite a few supplements, just not at such a high dosage.

 APS Nutrition wanted to make Mesomorph look different and more hardcore by using the chemical names of common stimulants to make users think they are getting a way different product.
 It’s nothing to brow-beat too much, as many supplement companies have been doing it for a long time like GAT supplements.

-Based on what we know for this formula, we can duduce that there is around 150 mg of each ingredient.
+Based on what we know for this formula, we can deduce that there is around 150 mg of each ingredient.
 Most likely, 300 mg caffeine, 100 mg theobromine, 105 mg Naringin.

 Validity of Mesomorph – Is It All Hype?

-Compared to the pre workout market as a whole, Mesomorph kicks a whole lot of other pre workout ass.
+Compared to the pre workout market as a whole, Mesomorph kicked a lot of butt when it had DMAA in it.